 - π Comprehensive documentation - detailed guides for all features and setup

-- PyCharm Professional (Community Edition lacks DevContainer support for this template)
+- PyCharm Professional (Community Edition lacks DevContainer support)

 - Docker Desktop (running and allocated 8GB+ RAM for containerized development)